Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 ### Encodings

-In SAT problem solving, cardinality constraints are commonly used to govern the truth values of boolean variables.
+In SAT problem-solving, cardinality constraints are commonly used to govern the truth values of boolean variables.
 These constraints are fundamental in specifying how many variables from a given set can be true, and they are often referred to as SAT **Encodings**.